13 most romantic lines from movies to get you in the Valentine's mood

 Rob Reiner as director, Nora Ephron as screenwriter, and Billy Crystal and Meg Ryan as the two leads; Harry Met Sally is rom-com paradise, so it’s no surprise it’s on this list.
 While the diner scene is iconic, Harry’s declaration of love for Sally towards the end of the film is something that hasn’t gotten its due recognition.
 Billy Crystal’s portrayal of Harry passionately telling Meg Ryan’s Sally just how much he loves her while the people around down count down the New year is something we all wish would happen to us.
 One can only dream.

-“You were my new dream.” / “And you were mine.” – From Tangled
+“You were my new dream.” / “And you were mine.” – Tangled

 Tangled is my favourite Disney film of all time and I have no idea if I can coherently explain just how simple yet utterly feels-inducing this line is.
 A rogue thief who wanted nothing but gold and only thought of himself now suddenly realising—while he’s literally dying by the way—that all he wants now is to be with this girl?
 And this girl wanting to be free from the tower that’s imprisoned her and to see the world now realising all she wants is him all while cradling him as his life slowly slips away?
 Okay, I need a moment.

-“I’m not a smart man but I know what love is.” – From Forrest Gump
+“I’m not a smart man but I know what love is.” – Forrest Gump

 A debate has been continuously raging on whether Jenny was a horrible person or not (I’m for the latter.
 These screenshots from Reddit explain why very well), but what everyone can agree on is that Forrest loved her unconditionally.
 For most of his life, Forrest really just did whatever was asked of him (“Run, Forrest, run!”), but this was the one moment where he took a chance at getting something he wanted—and sadly, still didn’t get it, at least not until near the end of the movie.

-“I love you.” / “I know.” – From Star Wars Episode V: The Empire Strikes Back
+“I love you.” / “I know.” – Star Wars Episode V: The Empire Strikes Back

 In any other context, this would be a horrible response to someone telling you they love you for the first time.
 But say it to any Star Wars fan and you’ll make them swoon.
 Han and Leia’s love story is one for the ages, and while it did spawn an emo Vader-wannabe, seeing the two of them together, whether it was in the original trilogy or in Episode VII, always made fans feel giddy.